Developer Guide

 2. Create the development environment

-./bin/kedge dev create --chart-path deploy/charts/kedge-hub
+./bin/kedge dev init --worker-count 1 --chart-path deploy/charts/kedge-hub

 This creates two kind clusters: